Byzantine Churches in Istanbul

 BYZANTINE CHURCHES IN ISTANBUL

-If you want to explore Byzantine heritage in Istanbul, you should definitely see these five former Byzantine churches.
-There are other former churches but, perhaps, there is no need to see absolutely everything.
-There are other Byzantine structures that you can visit.
-The immense Byzantine legacy still survives 571 years after the conquest.
+If you want to explore Istanbul’s Byzantine heritage, you should definitely see these seven former churches.
+There are other former churches as well, but perhaps it is unnecessary to visit every single one.
+Many other Byzantine structures remain and the immense legacy of the empire still survives 572 years after the conquest.

-None of these former Byzantine churches need to be mosques.
-There are so many mosques in Istanbul, there was certainly no need to re-convert Hagia Sophia and Chora church into mosques.
-In fact, they should’ve turned all of them into museums.
+None of these former Byzantine churches needs to function as a mosque today.
+There are so many mosques in Istanbul that re-converting Hagia Sophia and Chora Church was not necessary.
+In fact, all of them should have become museums.

-In my next posts, I will write a bit more about these remarkable buildings as I would like to learn more about all of them.
+In my next posts, I will write more about these remarkable buildings, as I would like to learn more about all of them.

 Back to Turkey